 Choose a VA-Approved School to Get the Most Out of Your Benefits

-Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored their promises or has dealt shady business.
+Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored its promises or has dealt shady business.
 To file your complaint, simply send an email to [email protected]